0xZainRaza/Smart-parking-system/README.md

 - **Vite**: Vite is used as the build tool for the project, providing fast and efficient development and production builds.

-- **ESLint**: ESLint is configured to enforce code quality and maintain consistency throughout the project.

 ## Getting Started